ITM Library Newsletter 2012

 - Wiley journals: online access to over 1,200 scientific journals, with archives reaching back to 1997.
 These include biomedical titles such as Journal of Medical Virology and Scandinavian Journal of Immunology, but also a substantial number of humanities and social science journals, including International Social Science Journal or British Journal of Sociology.
 Also economics, management, psychology, education, nursing, informatics and information science are well represented.
 You can find the full list of e-journals at Wiley2010.pdf.
-A selection of individual titles will gradually be integrated within the library’s e-journals list.
+A selection of individual titles is integrated within the library’s e-journals list.

 - Mary Ann Liebert journals: online access to 60 scientific journals, with archives back to their first volume, often stretching over 20 years and more.
 These include long established titles such as AIDS Patient Care and STDs and Viral Immunology, but also e.g. High Altitude Medicine & Biology and Telemedicine and e-Health.

 - Medline with FullText (via EbscoHost): online access to 1,500 journals covered by PubMed/Medline.
 Take care though: many have a full-text embargo of 6 to 12 months.

 - The major multidisciplinary journal Science is now also available online.

 You can also access the library resources from outside the ITM campuses via E-Library login for ITM staff and students, using your personal ITM account.